mccanne/zq/docs/language/README.md

 ```

 That said, the Zed language is declarative and
-the Zed compiler optimizes the data flow computation --- e.g., implementing
+the Zed compiler optimizes the data flow computation
-a Zed program often differently than the flow implied by the pipeline
+&mdash; e.g., implementing a Zed program often differently than
-yet reaching the same result --- much as a modern
+the flow implied by the pipeline yet reaching the same result &mdash;
-SQL engine optimizes a declarative SQL query.
+much as a modern SQL engine optimizes a declarative SQL query.

 To facilitate both a programming-like model as well as an ad hoc search
 experience, the language has a canonical form that can be abbreviated